 Shortly after the news came out, Linda A. Lacewell, Superintendent of New York State Department of Financial Services, explained that the DFS would examine whether the algorithm “violates state laws that prohibit discrimination on the basis of sex.”

-In a statement, Goldman Sachs, the banking giant that is currently issuing Apple credit card, said they “have not and will not” make decisions based on gender.
+In a statement, Goldman Sachs, the banking giant that is currently issuing Apple credit card, said they “have not and will not make decisions based on factors like gender.”

 — GS Bank Support (@gsbanksupport) November 11, 2019

 Wozniak commented on the issue in an interview with Bloomberg and said, “These sorts of unfairnesses bother me and go against the principle of truth.
 We don’t have transparency on how these companies set these things up and operate.
 Our government isn’t strong enough on the issues of regulation.
 Consumers can only be represented by the government because the big corporations only represent themselves.”